 Located below the fire lookout, the Summit Point Trailhead is a moderate sized rustic trailhead for the southern end of the Eagle Cap Wilderness.
-Access into the wilderness area is along the Cliff Creek Trail #1885 and is popular for Summer hiker and backpackers as well as Fall hunters.
+Access into the wilderness area is along the Cliff Creek Trail #1885 and is popular with summer hikers and backpackers as well as fall hunters.
 The site has parking for large trucks and trailers and hitching rails for stock.

 All visitors to the Eagle Cap Wilderness must obtain a Wilderness Visitor Permit before entering the area.
 Only one permit is required per group and there is no fee for the permits.
 Registration and Permit boxes are located at each trailhead near the information board.
 The permits are self-issued.